mortezaomidi/geoportal/README.md

 There are relatively few historical studies in the area of discovering, extracting and sharing Knowledge from SDIs based on geoportals.

 KDWS is used for discovering and retrieving spatial knowledge from SDIs.
 The origin idea is the same as OGC Catalogue Service for the Web (CSW) specificaton.
 However, KDWS Implementation focused on publishing metadata as well as discovering and retrieving knowledge from distributed SDIs.
-To discovering and retrieving knowledge from distributed SDIs the KDWS defines several possible operations (Fig.#):
+To discovering and retrieving knowledge from distributed SDIs the KDWS defines several possible operations (Fig.#).
+These operations implemented based on OGC Web Services Common Standard (OWS) [12].

 ```xml
 <ows:OperationsMetadata>